You are here

 What is it?

 The M600 is the latest Ferrari-challenging supercar from British brand Noble.
-It’s been a long time in the making – Clarkson tested a prototype model way back in 2009 – but it has finally been launched.
+It’s was a long time in the making, but finally launched in 2010.
 And what a jump up it is for Leicestershire-based Noble, for this is a supercar that costs £200,000, and that’s a fair way above Noble’s traditional £50-75,000 price point.

 What do buyers get?
 According to Noble, the driving experience of a Ferrari F40 or McLaren F1.
-It certainly isn’t for the faint of heart – as Hammond found out when he drove one around Italy.
+It certainly isn’t for the faint of heart.

 One of the more surprising facts about the M600 is where its engine comes from: a Volvo XC90.
 The Yamaha-designed 4.4-litre V8 has been transformed though, picking up two turbochargers along the way to see it produce a hefty 650bhp.
 With a kerb weight of around 1,250kg, this gives a power to weight ratio of 530bhp per tonne.
 Cue the inevitable reference to something Bugatti-shaped and fast.